 In addition, during a vaginal birth, epidural anesthesia lengthens the 2nd stage of labor (pushing) by 2-3 hours, possibly because mom can’t feel “how” to best move baby or because the epidural has numbed the vagina, which normally signals the extra oxytocin release that pushes baby out.
 Some moms have the opposite effect as the epidural can calm and relax the pelvic muscles so baby can be pushed out without surgery.

-Natural birth benefits breastfeeding
+Natural birth improves breastfeeding outcomes

 Establishing breastfeeding early is the best way to ensure a long and happy nursing relationship.
 Pitocin use is associated with newborn jaundice and jaundiced babies are known to have difficulty breastfeeding.